akaigoro/df4j/df4j-tutorial/README.md

-Advanced usages of dataflow actors.
+Simple and advanced usages of dataflow and classic actors.